 We anticipate a long and uneven road to recovery once the pandemic finally subsides.
 But YEP was here for Hurricane Katrina and the aftermath, and we’re here now, working with our community to build a future in which all young people have equal access to opportunity.

-YEP Educates is an adult education program that provides high school equivalency test preparation and basic instruction to out-of-school youth ages 16 to 24.
-Our postsecondary transition team helps students enroll in postsecondary education and secure financial aid.
+YEP Educates is an adult education program that provides high school equivalency test preparation and basic instruction to out-of-school youth ages 16 and older.
+Our postsecondary transition team helps students enroll in postsecondary education and training programs, and secure financial aid.

 Small group and virtual classes available at our Mid-City and Algiers locations.